 If you need help with everyday tasks your local authority has a legal duty to carry out an assessment to find out what help you need.

-In Northern Ireland the assessment is carried out by the Health and Social Care Trust.
+In Northern Ireland, the Health and Social Care Trust carries out the assessment.

 It’s simply a straightforward way of working out your individual care and support needs so that your local authority or trust can decide the best way to help you.